City dining on a budget

 If you're in a rush, Gare has a Five Guys and O'Tacos.
 A better bet is to head to Lux'Burgers to pick up a fresh burger with Belgian style fries.

 At Ukulele you can snaffle up a tofu or chicken Pad Thai for €15,90, although some dishes on the menu are above our budget, there's still plenty of choice.
 If you stick to tapas at Bistro Podenco you can keep the bill down and feed the kids for €10.
-Tuck into steak, egg and chips, or a chicken and fruit salad at Popkorn which also offers a weekday dish of the day for just €11.
+Tuck into pasta, hamburgers and sandwiches at Popkorn which also offers a weekday dish of the day for just €11.
 If you’re in a big group and need to cater to a variety of tastes, Maybe not Bob’s can do pasta, pizza, steaks, veggie chilli, burgers and salads.
 They don’t mind if you just order fries and a beer.

 You can get local cuisine and spätzle, or a vast choice of other dishes from omelettes to casseroles, with many choices on the menu costing less than €15 at Brasserie Bosso.
 Next door, Oscar’s offers steak and chips for €12.50, and has a menu with burgers, fishcakes and chilli all at budget prices.